 Tools You’ll Need

-- Multimeter: For measuring voltage and ensuring proper connections.
+- Multimeter is to test the voltage and qualify proper connections.

-- Battery Management System (BMS): For balanced charging and discharging.
+- Battery Management System bms Balanced charging and discharging.

 Real-World Example

-1. Can I connect different brands of lithium batteries?
+1. Can different brands of lithium batteries be connected?

-2. What happens if I connect batteries with different voltages?
+2. What happens if you connect batteries with differing voltages?

-The higher-voltage battery will try to charge the lower-voltage one, causing overheating and potential damage.
+The higher-voltage battery will try to charge the lower-voltage one, resulting in overheating and the possibility of damage.

 3. Is a BMS necessary?